Zephni/WR-Admin-installer-Laravel-8/README.md

 ----------------------------------
 #### 2. Create a database, and setup .env with connection details

-Create a database locally or a server and modify the route .env file with the new details
+Create a database locally or on a server and modify the route .env file with the new connection details.

 ----------------------------------
 #### 3. Copy premade content

- - Copy everything from this ADMIN INSTALLATION directory other than this text file into the new Laravel site route
+ - Copy everything from this directory other than this README.md file into the new Laravel site route.
  - Delete '/resources/views/dashboard.blade.php'

 ----------------------------------